marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 #  x, exec = run command (the rest of the line) using bash
 ```

-We may notice that commits order is reversed compared to the output of `git log` command and older commits are first in the list.
+It is important to note that the commits order is reversed compared to the output of `git log` command; the first commits listed are the oldest one.

 We just need to change the line